 Barristers will be able to advise on certain legal issues and are able to represent their clients in court.
 They will be given their information and instructions through a solicitor and will generally be self-employed.
 When a barrister is not in court, they will be working in chambers to prepare the court case and arguments for their clients.
 Although barristers are able to work in many areas of the law, they will have fundamental elements to their job that does not change.
 This will include:

-• Holding a conference with clients to talk about their case
+- Holding a conference with clients to talk about their case

-• Represent their client in court which includes the presenting of the case and cross-examining witnesses
+- Represent their client in court which includes the presenting of the case and cross-examining witnesses

-• Negotiating settlement with the other side of a case where the situation can be resolved outside of court
+- Negotiating settlement with the other side of a case where the situation can be resolved outside of court

 When the barrister is called to the Bar, they will be known as a junior.
 They will remain a junior until they have been made a Queen’s Counsel which is also known as taking the silk.
 A QC will be a senior barrister who has extensive experience in the legal profession and is regarded as having outstanding abilities.
 The majority of barrister will not become a QC.

 There are many different areas of law, but if you are looking at the broadest sense of this you can divide it into commercial work and private work.
-A commercial lawyer will be the professional that looks into a major loan by a bank to a corporation, but a private lawyer could be a personal injury lawyer.
+A commercial solicitor will be the professional that looks into a major loan by a bank to a corporation, but a private solicitor could be a personal injury lawyer.
 The different legal practice areas will be the same as different jobs as there is little which links the daily activities of a human rights solicitor with that of a corporate lawyer.

 A cooperate or commercial solicitor will advise businesses of all size from international corporations to small one person businesses.
 General company law may require solicitors to advise the company directors on rights and responsibilities.
 Corporate law will generally relate to mergers and acquisitions, joint ventures, demergers and share issues.